There are two essential systems in the pelvic area among men. This includes the urinary and reproductive systems.

 In some cases, however, issues with the reproductive system may lead to urinary symptoms.
 A good example would be prostate problems causing urinary problems.

 We look at voiding dysfunction among men in this post.
-We consider why men experience urinary problems.
+Then, consider why men experience urinary problems.

-We also look at how prostate issues can lead to lower urinary tract symptoms.
-This post will also provide guidance on the current treatments available for men with urinary problems.
+Next, we also look at how prostate issues can lead to lower urinary tract symptoms.
+Finally, this post will also provide guidance on the current treatments available for men with urinary problems.

 Cause Of Urinary Problems As Men Age